A Desperate Grand Duchess on the Prowl.

 Libretto by Henri Meilhac and Ludovic Halevy

-Sung in French with spoken dialog in English
+Sung in French with spoken dialogue in English

-At a parade ground, the Gerolstein military is preparing for a new campaign.
+On the parade ground of The Gerolstein Military Academy preparations for a new campaign are underway.
 The camp is full of girls who have come to cheer the soldiers on.
 Fritz, a very second-class private and a reluctant participant, has caught the eye of Wanda and meets her to say goodbye before joining the battle.
 His superior, General Boum, orders the girls to leave and forbids the lovers to see each other; they ignore him.

 Baron Puck arrives and reports that the war has been declared solely for the amusement of the bored Grand Duchess; she arrives with entourage and inspects her departing soldiers.
 Fritz, apparently oblivious to her, piques her interest.
 To secure his affection she promotes him to Captain, angering the General.